LINZ is reviewing its fees and charges to make sure they are fair and easy to understand.

 LINZ fees and charges are spread across eight sets of fees contained in regulations.

 We primarily receive revenue from titles fees, search fees, and survey fees.
-These three categories provide 82 per cent of ‘other revenue’.
+These three categories provide 82% of ‘other revenue’.

 Revenue is also received from Overseas Investment Office applications; rating valuation audit charges to territorial authorities; and licence and sign-up fees to Landonline.

-There are five key principles underpinning the cost recovery review:
+There are five key principles underpinning the third party funding review:

 - Fair: Receivers and users of services should pay unless there is a good reason for them not to.